When we started planning our North Coast 500 trip, I knew we needed to make a detour over to Skye.

 Old Man Of Storr

 We got to the trail head for the Old Man Of Storr pretty early – around 9am, I think.
-Parking on the side of the road was easy, but you have to pay.
+Parking on the side of the road was easy, but you have to pay (welcome to tourist land).

 I was surprised by the number of coaches there.
 The Old Man Of Storr is one of the most famous views on Skye – but the famous view is a two hour hike at best.
 Surely the coach trippers weren’t doing a two hour hike?
 But otherwise what was the point?